soiltechproject/fsm-docs/DOC-BLOCS.md

   * @param id:String - identifier for the PointDataset
   * @param alignedGridValues:Option[Map[String,Double]] - The gridInput data that is closest to the PointDataset location. @shaz Should we make a formal method?
   * @param attributes:Seq[PointAttribute] - Array of PointAttribute(s) that were measured from this sample
-  * @param location:Coordinate - @shaz should we change to (lat,lon) so we dont have to force the user to use import org.locationtech.jts.geom.Coordinate?
+  * @param location:Coordinate - @shaz should we change to (lat,lon) so we don't have to force the user to use import org.locationtech.jts.geom.Coordinate?
   * @param depthFromTo:(Double,Double) - The depth range starting from shallower to deeper
   * @param dateTaken:Date - The date that the sample was taken (java.util.Date)
-  * @param paddockId:Option[String] = None - @shaz Is this relevent as this will be inputs into the paddock object */ case class PointDataset(id:String,  alignedGridValues:Option[Map[String,Double]], attributes:Seq[PointAttribute], location:Coordinate, depthFromTo:(Double,Double), dateTaken:Date, paddockId:Option[String] = None)
+  * @param paddockId:Option[String] = None - @shaz Is this relevant as this will be inputs into the paddock object */ case class PointDataset(id:String,  alignedGridValues:Option[Map[String,Double]], attributes:Seq[PointAttribute], location:Coordinate, depthFromTo:(Double,Double), dateTaken:Date, paddockId:Option[String] = None)
 ```